 Muse Watson: I'm an actor.
 I will play whatever the role

 calls for.
-I've done some
+I've done some real villains though, and since

-the birth of my daughter, I guess I
+the birth of my daughter, I guess I would like to play some

 nice guys now.
 Something she can watch.
 (Laughs)